International Partnership Against Corruption in Sport

 All of these events called for the setting up of an international discussion and co-ordination platform for governments, international organisations and the international sports movement.

-How will IPACS work?
+How does IPACS work?

 IPACS was established as an informal network, with no legal personality, no budget and no secretariat.
 It relies on the joint efforts of its partners who cover the travel costs of their own experts, taking turns to host and organise meetings.
 However, it does have a Partnership Support Office jointly overseen by the IOC and the UNODC.

 What issues does IPACS address?